 Medical assisting students gain important skills needed for their future work.
 For example, students learn how to communicate with patients, take vital signs, perform EKGs/ECGs, collect laboratory specimens, file medical records, and prepare patients for medical procedures.
 These are technical skills required of medical assistants that are necessary for the role.
 Other “soft” skills required include:

 - Interpersonal skills to discuss important information

 Connecticut Medical Assistant Education Requirements

-Requirements of Goodwin’s Medical Assistant Program
+Medical Assistant Program Requirements

-- Prerequisite Coursework – Before entering our medical assistant school, students must also complete two prerequisite courses: BIO 101, which covers the fundamental concepts of human biology, as well as HSC 105, which teaches basic medical terminology.
+- Prerequisite Coursework – Before entering our medical assistant program, students must also complete two prerequisite courses: BIO 101, which covers the fundamental concepts of human biology, as well as HSC 105, which teaches basic medical terminology.
 These courses must be passed with at least a “C” grade or better.

-- CPR/First-Aid Certification – Like with most medical assisting programs, Goodwin students are required to become certified for Healthcare Providers through the American Heart Association and First Aid through the American Red Cross.
+- CPR/First-Aid Certification – As with most medical assisting programs, Goodwin students are required to become certified for Healthcare Providers through the American Heart Association and First Aid through the American Red Cross.
 This certification does not need to be completed immediately upon entering the program, however, will be required before you take on the internship phase (in which you will work in a real-life healthcare facility, with actual patients).
 If you do not have certification, Goodwin does offer CPR classes to medical assisting students.